narrowlink/homepage/docs/extended-tutorial/end-to-end-encryption.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 description: How to secure your connections using end-to-end encryption
 keywords: [End-to-end Encryption, Security, Privacy, Gateway, Agent, Client, Narrowlink, Narrow, Link, Networking, Internet, Security, Privacy, Open Source, Self-hosted, Tutorial, How-to, Guide, Nat, Firewall, Proxy, Reverse Proxy, Tunnel,Nat, Firewall, Proxy, Reverse Proxy, Tunnel, Xchacha20-Poly1305, HMAC-SHA256]
 ---

 # End-to-End Encryption

 Narrowlink relies on selected transport protocols for data encryption by default.
-If you use the `Wss` protocol (WebSocket <ins>with</ins> TLS), your data will be encrypted, which is enabled by default.
+If you use the `Wss` protocol (WebSocket <ins>with</ins> TLS) or peer to peer mode, your data will be encrypted, which is enabled by default.
 However, if you use `Ws` (WebSocket <ins>without</ins> TLS), your data will be sent in plain text.
 Additionally, these protocols serve as transport methods, so if you choose a secure transport protocol, your communication is only encrypted between the client and the gateway, as well as between the agent and the gateway.
 As a result, the gateway retains the capability to access your packets.
 To add an extra layer of security to your data, you can utilize end-to-end encryption.

 Narrowlink employs the `Xchacha20-Poly1305` algorithm for end-to-end encryption, and passphrase-based key derivation based on `SHA3-256`.
 It also uses `HMAC-SHA256` for signing tunnel destinations.
 Both the encryption and signing processes take place on both the client and agent sides, necessitating manual key transfer.